-The Radiologic Technology program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The Radiologic Technology program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process

 The Radiologic Technology program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Tech or any articulating college.

 Upon successful completion of Phase I, qualified students are eligible to apply for Phase II of the Radiologic Technology program in January through April.
 Applications for Phase II and supporting documentation must be postmarked no later than May 1.

 Admission into the Greenville Tech Radiologic Technology program Phase I does not guarantee admission into Phase II of the program.
 Phase II admission is competitive based on weighted admission scores and the relative scores of the applicant pool each year.

 Radiologic Technology Weighted Admissions Form 2017 (pdf)